 Throughout the history of the world, many cultures and people have manifested different ways of expressing their cultures and traditions.
 Music, art, story, and other methods of expression allow communities to make their mark on the world and contribute to the cultural evolution of future generations.
 One of the longer-lasting methods of expression and geographic community identity is the creation of culturally specific architecture.

 Especially in recent years, energy and care are directed toward preserving and building upon structures and styles from the past.
 Whether through historic preservation or architectural “dissection”, scholars are able to preserve and observe edifices from ages past, inspiring the next generation of architects and designers.
 However, this cultural expression has shockingly not manifested itself in a recognizable architectural style among the African American community.
-Black architects and scholars, like Design for Spatial Justice Fellow and Visiting Professor Robert Clarke, are looking to change this perception and unearth a buried history.
+Black architects and scholars, like Visiting Professor and Design for Spatial Justice Fellow Robert Clarke, are looking to change this perception and unearth a buried history.

 “If you go to the caves of Indonesia, France, or wherever [humans] first inhabited and marked our territory, you understand that architecture is really about marking identity and time and marking existence and histories.
 It allows a person to create a physical space that can mark the rituals and preserve the history and identity of a group of people or community,” explained Clarke.
 “And now I'm trying to do that in terms of Black identity and history in the North American context.”